 Myth#5) To lose weight, you just have to make up your mind and use will power.

 FACT: Success is not just a matter of “will power” or “just making up your mind”.

 It’s not that some people have “it” and some don’t.
 Success in changing habitual behavior, even tough habitual behavior like an addiction, is not just a matter of “will power”.

 There is a body of knowledge and technique in my field of behavioral medicine that you can learn, knowledge and technique that will empower you to make changes in your life that were not possible before.
 It will be work.
 You’ll have to let go of some things that you haven’t wanted to let go of.
 But if being overweight/obese has been a curse on your life, and you’d like to get rid of it, don’t give up.
 Keep hoping and praying.

 Learn what you have to do.
-Read my book or call one of my therapists.
+Read or listen to my book or call one of my therapists.
 Be prepared to learn more from legitimate sources, and work at it.
 You can succeed like I and my clients have.
 Keep going.